steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ## [Does OSLogStore Work Yet?](http://doesoslogstoreworkyet.com)

 <p style="font-size: 300%;">No.*</p>
 *Surprisingly, Apple removed `OSLogStore` from iOS with the GM release.
-[Jump to the changes made in iOS 14 GM](#update-tested-with-ios-14-gm).
+[Jump to the latest update "An Honest Voice, April 2021"](#update-an-honest-voice).

 ## Why OSLog Is Awesome